top of page

 Creating a Custom PLIST File

-If you are unsure of the attribute-key value pairs to use and the application vendor doesn’t offer a PLIST template, follow the steps below:
+If you are unsure of the key-value pairs to use and the application vendor doesn’t offer a PLIST template, you may still be able to see the options.
+See the steps below:

 1. Install the application on a test machine.